SF Startup Survival Guide: How to help your employee move to San Francisco

 8) Search like a Pro.

 On Sunday Chris and I drove around SF to pick what neighborhoods to focus on in our apartment search.
 That night, we started looking.
-Craigslist is weak compared to the real tools you can use: Padmapper and Lovely.
-I love Padmapper more because of some of their added search map features, but they’re both great.
+Craigslist is weak compared to Padmapper.
+I love Padmapper because of some of their added search map features.

 • Pro Tip: Take your email to the landlords about available apartments seriously.
 This is a sales pitch you want to nail.
 Optimize for making you and your roommate sound like attractive tenants without lying.